Deltares/MeshKernelPy/docs/index.md

 python -m pip install wheel numpy matplotlib pytest

 ```

+The environment variable `BACK_END_BRANCH` must be set prior to building the wheel.
+It specifies which [MeshKernel](https://github.com/Deltares/MeshKernel) branch should be built during the generation of the wheel.
+If one is on the `main` branch of MeshKernelPy, `BACK_END_BRANCH` must be either set to `master`.
+If one is an a release branch, `BACK_END_BRANCH` should be set to `release`.
+The version of the MeshKernel release branch is hardcoded in `meshkernel/version.py`.

 While in the project's root directory, to build the wheel use